 Teachers who may not be able to devote enough classroom time to our traditional high school curriculum do have the option selecting a Middle School program format that does not require them to attend a Curriculum Training Workshop.

-The following links contain additional information about the High School River REACH program, as well as a program application for the 2013 season.
+The following links contain additional information about the High School River REACH program, as well as a program application for the 2013-2014 school year!

 River REACH High School Program Description

 River REACH High School Program Application in Microsoft Word

 River REACH High School Program Application in PDF

 For more information about our programs, please contact Heather Mayfield at 513-231-7719, or at email@example.com.